 A few months ago I spent a Saturday afternoon letter writing.
 Honestly, it was a whole Jane Austen vibe.
 I was surprised at the benefits of letter writing and how much joy this simple activity brought me.
 You can read this post to see how I used a wax seal and my long term goal for making letter writing more sustainable.

 Introduce yourself/reconnect with your neighbors

 It’s been quite a long winter and year isolating from everyone.
 Take this time to reacquaint yourselves with those in your neighborhood.
 I’ve loved connecting with my neighbor Amanda.
 We go for morning walks together and talk about life.
 It’s nice to have a friend so close to home.
 I know it may feel embarrassing not to know your neighbors name—especially if you’v lived in your home for a few years.
 But, take this time to embrace that.
 Leave a letter in your neighbor’s mailbox introducing yourself and address that you both have lived on the block for a while, which is why you’re properly reaching out.
 If you know your neighbors in passing and want to deepen the relationship, knock on their door and ask what their social distancing boundaries are.
 Maybe you can plan a driveway hang or a masked up walk!
+Thank you!

 Join the #SweatLife